-- Mr A has complained that the pre-April 2017 calculation basis was incorrect and that 90. it should have been updated at an earlier point.
-Mr A's representative has commented that I should include the Actuary as a party to this complaint and investigate his role and the quality and correctness of the advice that he provided to the Trustee in relation to the CETV calculation method (by which I understand to mean not the correctness of its mathematical accuracy but rather the factors used to derive the calculation).
-My office has explained to Mr A and his representative why it would be outside my jurisdiction to do so and provided detailed reasons.
-Mr A and his representative initially accepted this but have since changed their position and have suggested that they would look to Parliament to decide.
-This is not a matter for Parliament but for me.
+- 84. Mr G has complained that the pre-April 2017 calculation basis was incorrect and that it should have been updated at an earlier point. - 85.
+Mr G's representative has commented that I should include the Actuary as a party to this complaint and investigate his role and the quality and correctness of the advice that he provided to the Trustee in relation to the CETV calculation method (by which I understand to mean not the correctness of its mathematical accuracy but rather the factors used to derive the calculation).
+My office has explained to Mr G and his representative why it would be outside my jurisdiction to do so and provided detailed reasons.
+Mr G and his representative initially accepted this but have since changed their position and have suggested that they would look to Parliament to decide.
+This is not a matter for Parliament but the courts.
 Other members too have raised this jurisdictional issue with my office.
-I have set out below, in paragraphs 92 to 100, my reasons why I do not decide whether I have the necessary jurisdiction. - What I do have jurisdiction over is the Trustee in relation to its duty to appoint an actuary and monitor their performance (indeed I have considered this below, in paragraphs 141 to 143 (and see also paragraph 127).
+I have set out below, in paragraphs 87 to 95, my reasons why I do not decide whether I have the necessary jurisdiction. - 86.
+What I do have jurisdiction over is the Trustee in relation to its duty to appoint an actuary and monitor their performance (indeed I have considered this below, paragraphs 151 to 153 (and see also paragraph 123)). - 87.
+I note that the relevant legislation in respect of the complaints before me, provides that it is the trustees of a scheme (not actuaries) who are responsible for calculating and verifying CETVs; see Regulation 7(3) of The Occupational Pension Schemes (Transfer Values) Regulations 1996.
+Plus, under Rule 16(1)(f) of the OBSPS' Rules, whilst the value of the cash/other assets to be included in a transfer payment "will be as may be certified by the Actuary to be applicable to the case", this is subject to the proviso that the Trustee is "reasonably satisfied that it is at least equal to...the amount of [the] cash equivalent calculated in the manner prescribed under Section 97 of the 1993 Act". - 88.
+It is not clear if I do have jurisdiction to consider the actuarial advice going to methodology and assumptions made by the Actuary in connection with the CETVs.
+But I do not need to decide the point (see paragraph 95).